-As a concrete result, individual clones of HDAC2(-/-) mutants gain the same, un-programmed and new cell function to reduce increased gene expressions of IgM H- and L-chains (resulting in their decreased protein levels) in almost the same changing pattern through increased or decreased gene expressions of Pax5, Aiolos plus EBF1 or OBF1 in distinct ways through various generations during simple continuous cultivation under the same conditions (Fig. 10) [64, 92, 95, 96, 99].
-Naturally, such distinct ways are not under the control of HDAC2 but originally based on irreversible creation of their varied chromatin structure plasticity with epigenetic modifications during continuous cultivation [92, 97, 98, 100-102].
+As a concrete result, individual clones of HDAC2(-/-) mutants gain the same, un-programmed and new cell function to reduce increased gene expressions of IgM H- and L-chains (resulting in their decreased protein levels) in almost the same changing pattern through increased or decreased gene expressions of Pax5, Aiolos plus EBF1 or OBF1 in distinct ways through numerous generations during simple continuous cultivation under the same conditions (Fig. 11) [64, 92, 95, 96, 99].
+Naturally, such distinct ways are not under the control of HDAC2 but originally based on irreversible creation of their varied chromatin structure plasticity with epigenetic modifications during continuous cultivation [92, 97, 98, 100-103].
 Remarkably, the six individual clones (cl.2-1, cl.2-2, cl.2-3, cl.2-4, cl.2-5 and cl.2-6) of HDAC2(-/-) mutants can be clearly classified into the above-mentioned three different cell types exhibiting distinct functions.
-Because they show three dissimilar ways for gene expressions of transcription factors and chromatin-modifying enzymes (such as Pax5, Aiolos, EBF1, OBF1, Blimp1, PCAF, HDAC9, etc.), all of which are easily considered to participate in transcriptional regulations of various different genes as well as those of IgM H- and L-chains at the later cultivation stage (Figs. 1 and 10).
+Because they show three dissimilar ways for gene expressions of transcription factors and chromatin-modifying enzymes (such as Pax5, Aiolos, EBF1, OBF1, Blimp1, PCAF, HDAC9, etc.), all of which are easily considered to participate in transcriptional regulations of numerous different genes as well as those of IgM H- and L-chains, at the later cultivation stage (Figs. 1 and 11).
 Besides, in one or more of these six HDAC2(-/-) mutant clones, as a whole, gene expression patterns of PCAF, HDAC7, HDAC9, Ikaros and OBF1 are spontaneously and complicatedly reverse in the midst of simple continuous cultivation, although those of Pax5, Aiolos, EBF1, E2A, PU.1 and Blimp1 do not change while passing from the early to later cultivation stages.
 Furthermore, if other individual mutant clones obtained [96] are analyzed, there is a great possibility that additional distinct cell types might exist.
 Consequently, individual clones of HDAC2(-/-) mutants acquire flexible, elastic and pluri-potential ability not only to adapt in distinct ways to an abnormal, unexpected and/or unfavorable environment change but also to branch off into diverse derivative cell types, which may exhibit varied characteristics (functions), even though they are originally the same cell type and also the established cell line.

-The above-mentioned way that HDAC2(-/-) DT40 mutants gain new cell function to diminish excessively accumulated IgM H- and L-chains by means of irreversible creation of chromatin structure plasticity with epigenetic modifications through many generations during continuous cultivation is obviously different from the so-called endoplasmic reticulum (ER) stress response/unfolded protein response and others.
+The above-mentioned way that HDAC2(-/-) DT40 mutants gain un-programmed and new cell function to diminish excessively accumulated IgM H- and L-chains by means of irreversible creation of chromatin structure plasticity with epigenetic modifications through numerous generations during continuous cultivation is obviously different from the so-called endoplasmic reticulum (ER) stress response/unfolded protein response and others.

-Chromatin conformation (structure) change code (4C) theory: A universal way for gaining un-programmed and new cell functions by means of irreversible creation of varied chromatin structure plasticity of proximal 5'-upstream regions of specific transcription factor and chromatin-modifying enzyme genes with epigenetic modifications through various generations in higher eukaryotes
+Chromatin conformation (structure) change code (4C) theory: A universal way for gaining un-programmed and new cell functions by means of irreversible creation of varied chromatin structure plasticity of proximal 5'-upstream regions of specific transcription factor and chromatin-modifying enzyme genes with epigenetic modifications through numerous generations in higher eukaryotes

-We expanded the above-mentioned hypothetic way concerning the exclusion of IgM H- and L-chains excessively accumulated in HDAC2(-/-) mutants to a universal hypothetic concept on ways for gaining un-programmed and new cell functions by means of irreversible creation of varied chromatin structure plasticity of specific transcription factor, chromatin-modifying enzyme and related genes with epigenetic modifications through various generations (cell divisions) in higher eukaryotes.
+We expanded the above-mentioned hypothetic way concerning the exclusion of IgM H- and L-chains excessively accumulated in HDAC2(-/-) mutants to a universal hypothetic concept on ways for gaining un-programmed and new cell functions by means of irreversible creation of varied chromatin structure plasticity of specific transcription factor, chromatin-modifying enzyme and related genes with epigenetic modifications through numerous generations (cell divisions) in higher eukaryotes.
+And then we advanced a chromatin conformation change (structure) code (4C) theory for this remarkable and important bio-system, the details of which are as follows.